Curriculum & Courses

 Focused on the broad range of nonprofit management activity, the Nonprofit Management program reflects the mission of the School of Professional Studies to prepare students, particularly those mid-career, for interdisciplinary, cutting-edge career fields.

 The program is distinct from MPA programs, such as the Master of Public Administration at Columbia’s School of International and Public Affairs, which prepare students for careers and study in public administration and government.

 Students in the Nonprofit Management program complete twelve 3-point (credit) courses:

-- Eight core required courses which provide an overview of the nonprofit sector and its various components and required management skillsets; Three elective courses, in which students can focus their studies in particular areas within or outside of the nonprofit sector (e.g. fundraising management);
+- Six core required courses which provide an overview of the nonprofit sector and its various components and required management skillsets;

 - A capstone project: a real-time, client-based group project supervised by a program faculty member designed to address high-level considerations within the field and integrate a student’s knowledge gained throughout the program.

 Each course consists of theoretical and practical approaches to its subject matter.
 In-class exercises (such as formal presentations, role play, and experiential learning) and real institution-based assignments provide students with applied, tangible skills that readily transfer into the workplace, while homework (including readings, research, and report writing) keeps students up to date on the latest trends, techniques, and strategies in nonprofit administration.
 The program imparts both the requisite subject matter necessary for mastery of the field as well as the techniques and tools essential for individual confidence and success.